EngineerBetter/scf-tutorial/tutorial.md

 cf push
 ```

-You'll see a whole stream of logs scroll past as Cloud Foundry does a _lot_ of work for you, including:
+You'll see a whole stream of logs scroll past over the course of **one or more minutes**.

+Cloud Foundry does a _lot_ of work for you, including:

 * **Building a container image** with whatever dependencies your app needs - like NodeJS!
 * **Scheduling StatefulSets** in Kubernetes to make our app run